mikepierce/internet-radio-streams/README.md

 or just through a web browser.

-There are other lists like this online but they've always got old outdated broken links.
+There are other lists like this online but they always seem to have old outdated broken links.
-I'll try to keep the links in this list updated as I have time and when I notice they go down.
+I'll try to keep the links in this list updated as I have time.
-Buuut, since this is a git repo, let's make it a collaborative effort:
+Buuuuuuuut, since this is a git repo, let's make it a collaborative effort:

   - If you find a stream that is not longer working, either [open an issue](https://github.com/mikepierce/internet-radio-streams/issues) for it,